 Tara Open Studio

 But first a flashback.
 If you were at Tara some years ago, you'd remember a lot of Pagan and New Age stuff being on offer in Maguire's ... it is not gone, a lot went downhill (literally, not in the sense of losing quality) to the Tara Open Studio, run by well-known artist Courtney Davis.
 Who actually is Welsh.
 Well, born in Wales at least.
 A friendly, approachable man who has made his name in what could roughly be termed "Celtic art" (tattoo artist Pat Fish apparently once summed this up as "ubiquitous fine art designs reproduced on all manner of New Age kitsch").
 Davis has transformed an old stone building at the sacred Hill of Tara into a sacred space of sorts.
 Which also doubles up as his studio, office, and shop.
-A brillant place full of colour.
+A brillant place full of color.
 And with a ley running right through it (he told me, and it made sense).

 If your religious sensibilities are easily ruffled, don't go here - Courtney is a bit of an artistic magpie, and combines all sort of sacred elements in his art, freely mixing old and young, east and west, Christianity and Paganism.
 This is as Glastonbury as it gets outside Glastonbury, yet with a very special energy that occasionally seems to be missing at the foot of the Somerset tor these days.
 An energy that seems to spring from the artist himself, who is happy to talk to visitors and has a knack of making everyone feel welcome.